ikzelf/zbxora/README.md

 # the output filename is added to to_zabbix_args
 ```

+Assuming bin/ is in PATH:
-When using this configfile ( zbxoa.py -c etc/zbxora.fsdb02.cfg )
+When using this configfile ( zbxora.py -c etc/zbxora.fsdb02.cfg )
 zbxora.py will read the configfile
 and try to connect to the database using db_url
 If all parameters are correct zbxora will keep looping forever.